bigtreetech/docs/docs/Panda-Lux-RGB-PX.md

 - ③ IP Address Icon: tap the icon to display a pop-up.
 If the IP field is blank, ensure Panda_Status shows "Connected."
 If it says, "Not Connected," check your network settings.

-- ④ IP Address Display: Entering this IP in your browser will take you to the Web page, as long as you're on the same local network.
+- ④ IP Address Display: Entering this IP in your browser will take you to the Web page, as long as you are on the same local network.

 - ⑤ WiFi Network Configuration Button: tap to go to the [WiFi connection page](#wifi-connect)